xxx/nbt_utils/README.md

 Some classes for handling [Minecraft](http://minecraft.net) .nbt files.

-See [the spec](http://www.minecraft.net/docs/NBT.txt) for more info, also mirred in the doc directory in a file named `NBT.txt`.
+See [the spec](http://www.minecraft.net/docs/NBT.txt) for more info, also mirrored in the doc directory in a file named `NBT.txt`.

 Installation
 ============